dcunited001/dcunited001.github.io/_posts/2016-09-25-hello-watson-might-you-spare-a-moment-to-hear-the-good-news.md

 *most likely to actually deliver on the promises of Marxism:* the elimination of classes, fair distribution of resources, yada yada.
-I mean, how are you going to deliver on Lenin's Structuralist fantasy when the implementation of your Marxist wetdream precludes censorship?
-How are you going to abolish religion when AI will discover God implicitly via it's required model of cognition and metacognition.
+I mean, how are you going to deliver on Lenin's Structuralist fantasy when the actual implementation of your Marxist wetdream precludes censorship?
+How are you going to abolish religion when AI will discover God implicitly via its required model of cognition and metacognition.
 It's like everything else communism promises: paradoxically academic and unrealistic.
+Also, communism is pragmatically depressing.
+Where's the fun?

 There are already so many post-big-data design challenges to face and adding some of these trivial constraints would significantly impair